mkaryadi/lifecounter/README.md

 # lifecounter

-## Some quick design decision explinations
+## Some quick design decision explanations

 I also play magic, and I'm aware that blue and red are game colors, but I couldn't think of any better background colors for players one and two.